 - Each Coop burial plan provides a different level of service while covering every essential, and allows you to add your own personal touches.
 Whether you choose Simple, Bronze, Silver or Gold, there are no hidden extras: the price you see is the price you pay.

 - You can buy a Coop Burial Plans for yourself, or for a relative, friend or dependant.

 - A Set Burial Plan cannot be changed or added to, but you can upgrade it at a later date.

 - All of the Coop Burial Plans are completely flexible, so if you move house at a later date, your Plan can still be delivered no matter where you live.
 There are over 1,000 Co-op funeral homes in the UK, allowing you to change your nominated Co-op Funeral Director at no extra cost.

 - The cost of the grave plot is not included in the Set Burial Plan.

 Funeral Services Ltd is the legal name for Cooperative Funeral Care.
 It is registered under the Co-operative and Community Benefit Societies Act 2014 at 1 Angel Square Manchester M50 0AG.
 You will find with a Coop Funeral Plan you are likely to hear from the Cooperative Legal Services which has a national sales force who also sell Cooperative prepaid funeral plans surprisingly enough!

-Co-op members are potentially eligible for additional discounts – contact us for details with your membership number.
+Co-op members are potentially eligible for additional discounts – contact s for details with your membership number.
 In effect, your membership number is a promotional code for Cooperative prepaid funeral plans.